posted October 04, 2022

 - 2 jalapenos (sliced)

 - 1 Tablespoon Worcestershire sauce

 - 1 teaspoon garlic powder

 - 1 teaspoon onion powder

+- Make the marinade.
 In a medium saucepan, combine all of the ingredients for the marinade.
 Bring to a boil and reduce the heat to a simmer for 10-15 minutes or until the mixture has reduced by half.
 You should have just over a cup of marinade.
 Chill the marinade completely.

+- Marinate the beef.
 Transfer the sliced beef to a gallon sized zip top bag and pour in the marinade.
 Massage the marinade into the meat and refrigerate for 8-12 hours, or overnight.

+- Steam and enjoy!
 Place the finished jerky in a gallon zip top bag while it is still warm.
 Don't seal closed all the way.
 The jerky will steam in the bag slightly and this step will make the jerky moist.
 The jerky will last 3-4 days on the counter or 2 weeks in the fridge.